Antman261/tiny-fixtures/docs/modules.md

 Ƭ **ResultArray**<T\>: T & [*RowHelpers*](modules.md#rowhelpers)[]

- This array contents changes depending upon whether tests are being prepared or running.
+ This array contents changes depending whether tests are being prepared or running

  ## Preparation
  At this point the data in this array is simply the data you passed to `createFixtures`, extended with `RowHelpers`.
 Since the inserts only occur in the `before` or `beforeEach` step, it is impossible to have the result of the insert before it has occurred.